 If your Nest Thermostat is on but you can’t control it or it’s slow, try manually restarting it and turn the thermostat off and then back on again.
 If your Nest Thermostat is off and won’t turn on, take the thermostat off the base and charge it using a a USB charger plugged into the wall or a computer.

-After about 10 minutes of charging, unplug the Nest Thermostat from the USB cable.
-If the component has turned on while plugged in, power it off and then turn it back on again, manually restarting the Nest.
+After roughly 10 minutes of charging, detach the Nest Thermostat from the USB cable.
+If the component has turned on while plugged in, shut it down and then turn it back on again, manually restarting the Nest.
 Once it has completed the restart, plug it back in to finish charging.
 After an hour of charging, unhook the Nest Thermostat and restore it to its base.

-Additionally, do not let this experience worry you about your Nest’s reliability.
+Finally, do not let this experience scare you about your Nest’s reliability.
 By owning and properly using Nest, your thermostat is actually saving money for you daily.
-When set it up properly, Nest intelligently learns your lifestyle, then adapts your heating and cooling use to optimize energy savings every day, which typically results in payback within the first year.
+When set it up correctly, Nest intelligently learns your lifestyle, then adapts your heating and cooling use to optimize energy savings every day, which typically results in payback within the first year.
 And, Nest is still one of the only thermostats under $300 on the market that does this.
 So don’t let one problem get you down.
-You were smart to invest in a Nest, because a smart thermostat is still one of the top investments in your home that you can make.
+You were smart to invest in a Nest, because a smart thermostat is still one of the prime investments in your home that you can make.